CCI-MOC/m2/README.md

 We use Ceph as a storage back-end to save OS images.
 For every application we support, we have a “golden image,” which acts as a source of truth.
 When a user logs-in and requests a big data environment, we clone from this golden image and provision nodes using the cloned image and a PXE bootloader.
 Hardware as a Service (HaaS) serves as a network isolation tool through which we achieve multitenancy.
 HaaS provides a service for node allocation and deallocation.
 For more details about HaaS, please visit https://github.com/CCI-MOC/haas.

-Project Team

-Core Project Team

-    Professor Gene Cooperman, Northeastern University
-    Apoorve Mohan, Northeastern University
-    Pranay Surana, Northeastern University
-    Ravi Santosh Gudimetla, Northeastern University
-    Sourabh Bollapragada, Northeastern University

-Contributors

-    Dr. Ata Turk, Boston University
-    Dr. Jason Hennesey, Boston University
-    Ugur Kaynar, Boston University
-    Sahil Tikale, Boston University

-Timeline

-    January – April 2016: Expose an Application Programming Interface (API) for the core functionality of a bare metal imaging system, including snapshotting, cloning, etc. Performance evaluation using ceph on headnode by enabling caching and having a multi-tenant iscsi service
-    April – June 2016: Develop a scheduler that could be used in conjunction with bare metal imaging for dynamic node allocation and deallocation.
-    April – June 2016: Develop scripts for turn-key solutions for HPC, BigData and Openstack clusters.

 Planning and Getting Involved

 To get involved in this project, please send email to (MOC team-list) and/or join the #moc irc channel on freenode.
+For more information visit [our website.](https://info.massopencloud.org/blog/bare-metal-imaging/)